ScalABM/contracts-sandbox/README.md

 ## Background an motivation

->"To analyze how financial commitments affect the economy it is necessary to look at economic units in terms of their cash flows.
-The cash-flow approach looks at all units -- be they households, corporations, state and municipal governments, or even national governments -- as if they were banks."
+>To analyze how financial commitments affect the economy it is necessary to look at economic units in terms of their cash flows.
+The cash-flow approach looks at all units -- be they households, corporations, state and municipal governments, or even national governments -- as if they were banks.

 The above quotation is taken from Hyman Minsky's magnum opus *Stabilizing an Unstable Economy*.
-Following Minsky, and more recently Perry Mehrling, we view every EconomicActor} as an entity that is both receiving certain cash flow events (i.e., receipts of various kinds) as well as generating cash flow events (i.e., expenditures of various kinds).
+Following Minsky, and more recently Perry Mehrling, we view every economic agent as an entity that is both receiving certain cash flow events (i.e., receipts of various kinds) as well as generating cash flow events (i.e., expenditures of various kinds).
 Both Minsky and Mehrling subscribe to the "banking perspective".
 Within the banking perspective, the most basic constraint that all economic actors face is the *survival constraint*: the inflow of receipt events must be at least as big as the outflow of expenditures events.
 Put another way, maintaining sufficient liquidity is the primary concern for all economic actors; solvency (i.e., in the positive net worth sense) is a secondary concern.

 The time pattern of cash flow events for a particular economic actor will be primarily determined by the various contractual arrangements to which it is a *counterparty*.
-The accumulation, across time, of cash flow events for a particular \texttt{CounterpartyActor} is captured by its *balance sheet*.
+The accumulation, across time, of cash flow events for a particular `CounterpartyActor` is captured by its *balance sheet*.

 ### Requirements for a `CounterpartyActor`
 Quick list of current requirements for a `CounterpartyActor`: